HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 This chart shows the distribution of all websites' 75th percentile FID values.
 The median website has a FID value of 0 ms for at least 75% of both desktop and phone user experiences.
 This "perfect FID" experience even extends into the 75th percentile of websites.
 Only when we get to the 90th percentile do we start to see imperfect FID values, but only 25 ms.

-Given that the "good" FID threshold is [100 ms](https://web.dev/fid/#what-is-a-good-fid-score), we can say that at least 90% of websites meet this bar.
+Given that the "good" FID threshold is <a hreflang="en" href="https://web.dev/fid/#what-is-a-good-fid-score">100 ms</a>, we can say that at least 90% of websites meet this bar.
 In fact, we know from the analysis done in the [Performance](./performance) chapter that 100% of websites actually have "good" FID experiences on desktop devices, and 92% on mobile devices.
 FID is an unusually permissive metric.

 {{ figure_markup(
     image="inp.png",